mhoennig/hs.hsadmin.ng/README.md

 #### Render Markdown Embedded Mermaid Diagrams

-The source of RBAC role diagrams are much easier to read with Mermaid than with PlantUML or GraphViz, that's the main reason Mermaid ist used too.
+The source of RBAC role diagrams are much easier to read with Mermaid than with PlantUML or GraphViz, that's also the main reason Mermaid is used.

 Can you see the following diagram right in your IDE?
 I mean a real graphic diagram, not just some markup code.